Clarance Henson (radio entrepreneur): Education

-Wartime Service
+Wartime service

-During World War II, Henson was recruited into the Office of Scientific Research and Development and later served at MIT's Radiation Laboratory (Rad Labs) and was a technical observer in the U.S. Army, where he was brevetted as a major.
-At Rad Labs, he worked with the development and installation of the LORAN navigational system.
+During World War II, Henson was recruited into the Office of Scientific Research and Development and later served at MIT's Radiation Laboratory (Rad Lab) and was a technical observer in the U.S. Army, where he was brevetted as a major.
+At the Rad Lab, he worked with the development and installation of the LORAN navigational system.
 After a stint in Massachusetts, he then installed LORAN stations throughout the world, including in Canada (Labrador Bay and Newfoundland), Great Britain, Ireland, the Faroe Islands, the Shetland Islands, Iceland, Italy, France, Greece, North Africa, Egypt, Iran, Iraq, India, Ceylon (Sri Lanka) and Tibet from 1942 to 1945.
 Henson worked with the RAF in London during Nazi Germany's V-1 and V-2 rocket strikes, where he helped triangulate bombing raids over enemy territory.
 He also worked with the RAF to set up the Indian Air Force's 51 Radio School in Bangalore.